Observing network dynamics through sentinel nodes: Results

 In the case of undirected and unweighted networks, we found that degree-preserving random node sets sometimes perform better than optimized node sets in terms of transfer learning.
-This phenomenon was observed specifically on large networks, or when our gene-regulatory model was used either for the training or for the test dynamics (Supplementary Section \ref{sec:alternate-dynamics} ).
+This phenomenon was observed specifically on large networks, or when our gene-regulatory dynamics was used either for the training or for the test dynamics (see Fig.~S22).
 This observation can offer guidelines for further strengthening the transfer learning.
 For example, given a large network, one may benefit by running our optimization algorithm on one dynamics to determine sentinel node sets.
 Then, by extracting each set's degree sequence, one can draw a degree-preserving node set, thus combining the strength of both our optimization method and the advantages of degree preservation.

 In real systems, we often encounter uncertainties such as hidden nodes or missing edges.
 Therefore, we systematically examine the robustness of our transfer learning against such missing network components.
-We find that even if one constructs sentinel node sets with $\approx 10\%$ of the nodes/links unobserved, the obtained optimized sets are still more accurate then random ones at approximating $\overline{x}$ for the full network, \textit{i.e}., where all components are present (Supplementary Section \ref{sec:incomplete-observation} ).
-Optimized node sets are also transferable under uncertainties in the coupling strength $D$, when only some part of the network undergoes changes in $D$ (Supplementary Section \ref{sec:some-D} ).
+We find that even if one constructs sentinel node sets with $\approx 10\%$ of the nodes/links unobserved, the obtained optimized sets are still more accurate then random ones at approximating $\overline{x}$ for the full network, \textit{i.e}., where all components are present (Supplementary Section S13).
+Optimized node sets are also transferable under uncertainties in the coupling strength $D$ when only some part of the network undergoes changes in $D$ (Supplementary Section S14).